TwoMoreThings/UmbracoDocs/Getting-Started/Code/Creating-Forms/index.md

 To add the form to your site we'll make a macro.
 This also makes it possible to let editors add the form to a page using the rich text editor.

 #### Creating a macro
-Go to the developer section and right click the menu icon on the __Partial Views Macro Files__ node.
-Name the macro *Contact Form*, select an empty snippet and leave the __Create Macro__ checkbox checked.
+Go to the settings section and right click the menu icon on the __Partial Views Macro Files__ node in the Templating group and select 'New partial view macro'.
+Name the macro *Contact Form*.

 In the partial view, we're going to render our contact form using the view model we created earlier.